 I hasten to add this DOES NOT mean a 20 page contract with 56 appendixes and 3 months of contract negotiations… use what lawyers call Heads of Terms (HOT) – its like the highlights of an agreement without all the lawyer style clauses that create the mechanisms of the contract.
 An aide memoire if you like, of the really important bits:

-- Who is in the shoot?
+- Who is in the styled shoot?
 Don’t create a partnership by mistake…check this.

-- What are the themes or rules of the shoot? – you probably have a mood broad or a pintrest board – you can reference it here.
+- What are the themes or rules of the styled shoot? – You probably have a mood broad or a Pinterest board – you can reference it here.

 - Who is paying for what?
 And when?

-- Intellectual Property – do’s and dont’s – and social media etiquette when sharing – more of this in week 2’s blog…
+- Intellectual Property – outline the do’s and dont’s – and social media etiquette when sharing – more of this in week 2’s blog…

 - Risk assessments and Health and Safety issues – more of this in week 3’s blog…